epicfailwhale/EmbryoPacemaker/README.md

 # EmbryoPacemaker
+Designing a Pacemaker to monitor and control the cardiac activity of a chicken embryo.
+Input recorded using an Arduino, stimulation delivered via pulse generator with triggers controlled by Arduino.

 **ecg**: the Arduino script to set up the Arduino for acquisition of signal from embryo
 **RealTimeProcessingClass**: python script with classes and methods to process, visualise signal and calculate HR in real time